-Bobby Brown returns for his third season at the helm of the Lincoln Saltdogs.
+Bobby Brown returns for his fourth season at the helm of the Lincoln Saltdogs.

 David Peralta hit .352 in 42 games for Brown’s Amarillo club in 2013 before being signed by the Arizona Diamondbacks.
-Less than one year later, Peralta reached “The Show,” where he hit .286 with eight home runs and nine triples in 88 games.
+Less than one year later, Peralta reached the big-league club, where he hit .286 with eight home runs and nine triples in 88 games.

 Brown led Amarillo to a 52-48 season in 2013, and a 134-165 record overall in three years as manager.

-“We are looking forward to Bobby’s return for his third season in Lincoln along with last year’s coaching staff to make a run at the 2018 American Association Championship,” Saltdogs President/GM Charlie Meyer said.
+“We are looking forward to Bobby’s return for his fourth season in Lincoln and another opportunity to make a run at the American Association Championship,” Saltdogs President/GM Charlie Meyer said.

 A San Luis Obispo, Calif. native, Brown managed Abilene of the North American League in 2012 and was the hitting coach for San Angelo in 2011.
 Brown played professionally for eight seasons, spending 1997 in the Kansas City Royals organization, and played collegiately at the University of Oklahoma.